timkelty/shipit-captain/README.md

 Require Shipit plugins or anything else you would have in your [`shipitfile`](https://github.com/shipitjs/shipit#example-shipitfilejs).

-You **do not** need to call `shipit.initConfig`.
-It will be called automatically if it has not been called.
+`shipit.initConfig` will be called automatically if it has not been called.

 ##### Gulp example: